10 Top-Rated Beaches in Key West, FL

 Address: 5 Simonton Street, Key West, Florida

-Fort Zachary Taylor Beach may not be known for its sunbathers and summer volleyball games, but it is often considered the most authentic of Key West beaches thanks to its natural shoreline, which is composed of ground coral instead of imported sand.
+Fort Zachary Taylor Beach is my kind of beach.
+While it may not be known for its sunbathers and summer volleyball games, I consider it the most authentic of Key West beaches thanks to its natural shoreline, which is composed of ground coral instead of the usual imported sand.

-Nature lovers flock to Fort Zach beach for its plentiful plant and animal life, both on land and under water.
+Are you a nature lover?
+Then you'll love Fort Zach Beach for its plentiful plant and animal life, both on land and underwater.
 It's an especially popular spot for bird-watchers who also enjoy a little sun worshipping on the side.

-As one of the top snorkeling spots in Key West, visitors will see everything from schools of tiny reef-dwellers to Goliath grouper, as well as beloved sea creatures, including dolphins and turtles.
+It's also one of the top snorkeling spots in Key West.
+Here, you'll see everything from schools of tiny reef-dwellers to Goliath grouper, as well as beloved sea creatures, including dolphins and turtles.
 And when you've had your fill of relaxing on the beach or just need a break from the sun, take advantage of the park's shady scenic nature trails.

-The best beach for camping near Key West is at Bahia Honda State Park, located about 45 minutes away by car.
-It can also be accessed via boat.
+The best beach for camping near Key West is at Bahia Honda State Park.
+Located about 45 minutes away by car in Big Pine Key, it can also be accessed via boat.

 Camping facilities include fresh water and electricity, and a concessions shop is open during the day.
 Both day and overnight visitors come for the soft white sand, safe and shallow water, and the park's natural beauty.